thiagotts/CloudReports/README.md

     ./bin/start.sh

-### Import the project in Eclipse
+If you want to import the project in Eclipse, just run:

     mvn eclipse:eclipse

 ### Running from binaries

-Running CloudReports from binaries is very straightforward:
+Running CloudReports from binaries is very simple:

-Download the binaries from the [downloads][downloadspage] page and extract it anywhere you want.

-Run the .jar file:
+Download the binaries from the [downloads][downloadspage] page, extract it, and run the .jar file:

     java -jar CloudReports.jar & exit

 ## Extensions development